bexcoding/portfolio/password-generator/README.md

-# Password Generator Specification
+# Random Password Generator (RPG) Specification

-My goal is to create a password generator written in python.
+My goal is to create a random password generator (RPG) written in python.
 This password generator will have the following specifications:
 1. Will be written in python.
 2. Will accept an integer from the user to determine the length of the password.
    - The integer will be between 4 and 15 (inclusive, i.e. the password can be 4 characters OR 15 characters OR any whole number between).